safiaj/shopping-spree/README.md

 1. Go to the https://github.com/safiaj/shopping-spree repository
-2. Click the fork button on the left hand side of the screen (on a macbook) so it may be placed elsewhere based on your device.
+2. Click the fork button on the left-hand side of the screen (on a macbook) so it may be placed elsewhere based on your device.

 <br>